agenda/agenda/README.md

 - getRunningStats()
 - automatically waits for agenda to be connected before calling any database operations
 - uses a database abstraction layer behind the scene
-- does not create a database index by default, either run
+- does not create a database index by default, you can set `ensureIndex: true` when initializing Agenda or run manually:
 ```
-db.agendaJogs.ensureIndex({
+db.agendaJobs.ensureIndex({
     "name" : 1,
     "nextRunAt" : 1,
     "priority" : -1,